10 Ways to Increase Your Level of Gratitude

 2. Use A Gratitude Journal

-Regularly record the things for which you feel grateful.
-Doing this will focus your attention on life's gifts and make you more thankful for the things that you have.
-One solid journal choice is “The Five Minute Journal” found at https://www.intelligentchange.com/
+will focus our attention on life's gifts and make us more thankful for the things that we have.
+One

 "There are many ways to come back to the here and now, and to touch life deeply.
 But they all involve mindful breathing.
 If we're anchored in our mindful breathing, we can practice anytime.
 Otherwise, we risk missing our lives, our lives that are lived in the here and now."
 Pg 73